playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 The tool I'm referring to is [the Node Debugger utility](https://nodejs.org/api/debugger.html).
 While this utility is powerful and helpful all on its own, _it can be made even more powerful by utilizing the power of the Chrome debugger_ to attach to a Node debuggable process in order to _provide you a GUI for a debugging mode_ in your Node.JS applications.

-Let's look at how we can do so and how to use the Chrome debugger for such purposes
+Let's look at how we can do so and how to use the Chrome debugger for such purposes.

 # Example Application {#example-code}

 Let's assume we're building an [Express server](https://expressjs.com/) in NodeJS.
-We're wanting to `GET` an external endpoint, and process that data, but we're having issues with the output data.
-Not quite sure where the issue resides, we decide to turn to the debugger.
+We want to `GET` an external endpoint and process that data, but we're having issues with the output data.
+Since it's not clear where the issue resides, we decide to turn to the debugger.

 Let's use the following code as our example Express app: